cpetsas/alex_gis/README.md

 ```sh
     sudo docker-compose build
 ```
-When the images are finished building run:
+When the images are finished building run (ommit -d if you want to see the logs for all 3 containers at the same time):
 ```sh
     sudo docker-compose up -d
 ```